Rex--/rex--.github.io/powerpic/firmware.md

 ---

 # PowerP/C Firmware
 This page will describe the firmware for the powerpic.
-Firmware is defined as the software that runs on the hardware directly.
+Firmware is defined as the software that runs on the actual PIC